It all started when I received a message. “What do you think about an all-women’s fishing outing?”

 To which I replied, "Count me in."

-Ashley Rae, fellow writer here on the Northern Portal, arranged the entire outing.
+Ashley Rae, a fellow writer here on the Northern Portal, arranged the entire outing.
 Within two weeks, the trip was filled with eight enthusiastic women.

 It was the beginning of December, and to this day I’m still not sure how I tricked my mother into joining me.
 Perhaps it was because she didn’t quite know what she was in for yet.